profadityasaxena/profadityasaxena/README.md

   *Coming soon: AI for sustainability, responsible modernization, and carbon-aware cloud.*

 ## 🌱 I’m currently learning:
-- Everything I’m interested in (yes, all of it!)
+- Everything I’m working on (yes, all of it!)

 ## 💞️ I’m looking to collaborate on:
 - Startups and world-changing ideas